 The Herbst Family Foundation, created by Lee and Arthur Herbst, provides an endowment to CRR to provide Saturday workshops for elementary, middle, and high school teachers.
 These Herbst Enrichment Mathematics Seminars (HEMS) are taught by exemplary classroom teachers who present meaningful content and model excellent teaching strategies.
-Due to the genorosity of Lee and Arthur Herbst, stipends are paid to the teachers who participate.
+Due to the generosity of Lee and Arthur Herbst, teachers from partnership schools/districts receive stipends for their participation.

 Time: 8:30 AM- 12:30 PM